stimulant/ampm/README.md

     // How often in ms to send state changes to peers.
     "stateSyncRate": 1000 / 60,

-    // How much socket.io logging you want to see in the console.
-Higher is more debug info.
-    "socketLogLevel": 2,

     // A listing of hostnames of peers with whom to share state.
     "peers": null,